Table of Contents

 Knot of Isis (Tyet)

-The tyet symbolizes welfare or life.
-It was also believed to represent the menstrual blood of Isis, which was viewed as having magical powers.
-This is also why the tyet was sometimes called the Blood of Isis.
-Some scholars suggest that the tyet appears to be in the shape of a sanitary napkin used in ancient Egypt to absorb menstrual blood.
+The tyet represents welfare or life and was believed to symbolize the menstrual blood of Isis, thought to hold magical powers.
+For this reason, people sometimes called it the Blood of Isis.
+Some scholars suggest that its shape resembles a sanitary napkin used in ancient Egypt to absorb menstrual blood.

-Amulets depicting the tyet were buried with the deceased to protect the dead person’s body and drive away anyone who wished to disturb the dead.
+Ancient Egyptians commonly buried amulets depicting the tyet with the deceased to protect the body and ward off anyone attempting to disturb the dead.

 Ankh

-One of the most famous Egyptians hieroglyphs, the Ankh is portrayed as a cross with slightly widening arms and a loop instead of an upper arm.
-The Ankh is often called “The Key of Life” as it symbolizes life, health, and wellbeing.
+The Ankh, one of the most famous Egyptian hieroglyphs, is depicted as a cross with slightly widening arms and a loop replacing the upper arm.
+Often referred to as “The Key of Life,” the Ankh symbolizes life, health, and wellbeing.

-The origins of the Ankh are widely disputed, and there exists several competing theories about it.
-Some believe that the Ankh was originally a knot which is why it’s looped and has slightly widening arms.
-This is a strong possibility given that hoops and loops often symbolize infinity and never-ending life in many cultures.
-Another hypothesis is that the Ankh actually represents the union of the male and female sexual organs which can be easily connected to its meaning of a life symbol.
+The origins of the Ankh are widely debated, with several competing theories.
+Some believe it originated as a knot, explaining the loop and widening arms, as loops and hoops frequently symbolize infinity and eternal life in many cultures.
+Another theory suggests that the Ankh represents the union of male and female sexual organs, tying it to its meaning as a symbol of life.

 Crook and Flail